arrahmanbd/daily_news_clean_architecture/README.md

-## Flutter NewsApi app
+## Flutter NewsApi (Riverpod 🎯)
 NewsApp is a sleek and intuitive mobile application designed to keep you informed with the latest news updates from around the globe.
 With a clean interface and powerful features, staying up-to-date with current events has never been easier.
 Leveraging the robust capabilities of NewsAPI.org along with cutting-edge technologies like Retrofit, BLoC, GetIt, and Floor, NewsApp delivers a seamless user experience with comprehensive news coverage.

-## Key Features
+##Riverpod Features
-- This is Riverpod Branch 🦕
 - Daily News Updates: Get access to a wide range of news articles covering diverse topics including politics, technology, business, entertainment, sports, and more.
 - Offline Access: Enjoy uninterrupted access to news content even when you're offline, thanks to the offline caching feature powered by Floor.
 - Smooth Navigation: Navigate through news categories effortlessly with a user-friendly interface designed for intuitive interaction.
-- Seamless Integration: Benefit from seamless integration of Retrofit for efficient API communication and BLoC for state management, ensuring smooth performance and responsiveness.
+- Seamless Integration: Benefit from seamless integration of Retrofit for efficient API communication and Riverpod for state management, ensuring smooth performance and responsiveness.
 - Dependency Injection: Utilize GetIt for efficient dependency injection, enhancing the scalability and maintainability of the app's architecture.

 With DailyNewsApp, you can explore the Flutter Clean Architecture and experience the SOLID coding!